 Main research areas for student research projects

 Students will develop data-driven security research projects in the areas of counter-terrorism, misbehavior detection and misinformation mitigation, and cybersecurity (e.g., intrusion detection systems, lightweight cryptography, and side channel attacks).

-Dr. Francesca Spezzano is an Assistant Professor in the Department of Computer Science at Boise State.
+Dr. Francesca Spezzano is an Associate Professor in the Department of Computer Science at Boise State.
 Her research interests are in social network analysis and social media mining with applications to covert networks and misbehavior detection.

 Dr. Liljana Babinkostova is a Professor in the Department of Mathematics at Boise State.
 Her research specialties are cryptography, cryptanalysis, and game theory.

 Dr. Marion Scheepers is a Distinguished Professor in the Department of Mathematics at Boise State.
 His research specialties are logic, set theory, game theory, algorithmic processes in Biology.